Predatory Lending: Protect Yourself

 A: It is a large final payment due at the end of the loan because the monthly payments do not fully pay off the balance.

-Q: How can I tell if a loan might be suspicious?
+Q: How can I identify a suspicious loan?

 A: Warning signs include very high interest rates, excessive fees, pressure to sign quickly, or unclear loan terms.

-A: For certain loans where your home is used as collateral, federal law allows you to cancel the loan within three days of signing.
+A: Yes.
+In certain loans where the home is used as collateral, federal law allows borrowers to cancel the contract within three days.

 Q: What should I do if I believe I was a victim of predatory lending?